 - Sign and return your original offer letter, if you have not already done so.

-- If you have not yet received your Admissions Packet from the Graduate College, please contact the Math Graduate Coordinator, Sylvia M Anderson (firstname.lastname@example.org, 520-621-2068).
+- If you have not yet received your Admissions email from the Graduate College, please contact the Math Graduate Coordinator, Sylvia M Anderson (email@example.com, 520-621-2068).

-- Complete all visa-related paperwork in your Admissions Packet.
+- Complete all visa-related paperwork as required by the Graduate College.

-- Provide proof of immunization to Campus Health (as explained in your Admissions Packet).
+Provide proof of immunization to Campus Health (as explained in the email when you were accpeted).
 See the Campus Health Immunization Requirements webpage for more information.
 This step must be completed before you register for classes.

 - You were assigned a Student Identification Number (SID) when you were accepted to the university.
 Using your SID, obtain a UA NetID at https://netid.arizona.edu/.
 Your UA NetID is your personal identifier for all online services at the University of Arizona (University computing accounts, course registration, class rosters and UAccess Student).